Experts in gut health say that if your farts smell like rotten eggs, it's because you're exhaling sulfuric gas.

 Josovitz argues that instead, those foods ferment in the gut.
 The by-product of that process is gas, which may or may not have a rotten-egg odor.

-Farts can be particularly offensive for up to 48 hours after consuming an intolerable food.
+It can take up to 48 hours after eating an intolerable food for the noxious burps to become noticeable if you suffer from food intolerance.
 It's also possible to experience the following symptoms:

 - Ache in the guts